 Even if there is no cure for your case of IBD, treatment can allow you to live the life you want and prevent or lessen life-altering consequences such as surgery.

 Just as importantly, a treatment plan can give you control of your symptoms, rather than repeatedly bending to them, often leading to an enhanced sense of well-being.
-At Florida Hospital, we believe that helping our patients see their disease as within their control leads to better physical, mental and spiritual health.
+At AdventHealth, we believe that helping our patients see their disease as within their control leads to better physical, mental and spiritual health.

 Could I have IBD?

 Occasional digestive symptoms are a fact of life, but even serious pains tend to be temporary.

 With IBD, that's different.
 For reasons that even the experts don't fully understand, the body's immune system attacks the lining of the digestive tract, weakening it and triggering further immune system response.
 Symptoms can ease for a period of time, even when inflammation is happening, only to flare up later on.

 Most patients first seek answers from their family doctor, who may refer the patient to a specialist in digestive conditions called a gastroenterologist.
 Among these specialists, first goals is to rule out other conditions that could be causing your symptoms, such as ulcers, pancreatitis and, much more rarely, colon cancer.

 Because more information about your symptoms will help your doctor make a timely diagnosis, it can help to keep a diary that tracks your symptoms, including what makes them better or worse, according to the Crohn's and Colitis Foundation of America.

 Though both Crohn's disease and ulcerative colitis cause inflammation, they affect different parts of the digestive tract.
 You may not think of it as a connected system, but one way to view digestion is as a single, hollow tube starting with the mouth and ending up at the anus.